HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 11. => 6 * 120 => 720
 ```

-As we see, we don't know the value of f(6), but we can transform it as 6 *f(5); We don't know the value of f(5), but we can transform it as 5* f(4)...
+As we see, we don't know the value of f(6), but we can transform it as 6 *f(5); We don't know the value of f(5), but we can transform it as 5 * f(4)...

 Until when we reach the terminal condition f(1) = 1, and then we start to go back.

-**So for any recursion, we have two phases: go-in, come-out.
+**So, for any recursion, we have two phases: go-in, come-out.
 Like this example, steps 1-6 represent going in, and steps 7- 11 represent coming out.**

-This is the key of recursion.
-In fact, these are the essence of the computer handling recursive problem.
+This is the key to recursion.
+In fact, these are the essence of the computer handling recursive problems.

 ![Recursive](https://pic4.zhimg.com/v2-117b94f64bcff561bd230e03a49dbf37_b.webp)

 ## How to look at recursion from the perspective of the human brain?

-Although we have figured out the every steps of recursion in the previous section, we can't always do this when we face recursive problem every time.
+Although we have figured out every step of recursion in the previous section, we can't always do this when we face recursive problems every time.

-The reason is that we are not computer.
+The reason is that we are not computers.

 What we usually call understanding code is to simulate the result of computer execution to a certain step in the brain.
 For iterative algorithms, this is fine.
-But when comes to the recursive algorithm, if you understand it in this way, you will enter a misunderstanding and you will find it is hard to figure out the whole process like f(6).
+But when comes to the recursive algorithm, if you understand it in this way, you will enter a misunderstanding and you will find that it is hard to figure out the whole process like f(6).

-This is why we need computer to resolve recursive problem.
-Computer only cares about input and execution, and they don't need to understand the context or describe the process.
+This is why we need computers to resolve recursive problems.
+The Computer only cares about input and execution, and they don't need to understand the context or describe the process.

 Thus, it is almost impossible for our brains to think through the entire process of recursion and recursion step by step, so don't try to use the human brain to decompose each step of recursion.

-To put it simply, first of all, we must learn to forget the recursive process, trust the computer, and don't try to simulate every step with the human brain to verify whether our solution is correct.
+To put it simply, first of all, we must learn to forget the recursive process, trust the computer, and not try to simulate every step with the human brain to verify whether our solution is correct.

-And the only thing we should care about is that what we should do in one of cases.
+And the only thing we should care about is what we should do in one of the cases.
 Like in f(6) example, we just care about what we need to do when we in f(5) cases.
-And then believe your computer, believe it can solve other sub question successfully base on your f(5) solving logic.
+And then believe your computer, believe it can solve other sub-question successfully based on your f(5) solving logic.

 ::: tip Hint
 This is important, please remember it!
 :::

-## The key elements to solve recursive problem
+## The key element is to solve recursive problems

 There are 3 key elements I summarized.

 ### Clear what you want to do in the recursive function

-For recursion, one important thing is: what is the function of this function, and what kind of thing does it want to accomplish.
+For recursion, one important thing is: what is the function of this function, and what kind of thing does it want to accomplish?

 And this is up to us to define.
 We don't care what the code in the function is, but we must first understand what this function is used for.

 ::: tip Hint
 This point, you may think it is nonsense.
 Don't jump to conclusions, the three elements of recursion are indispensable and important respectively.
 :::

 ### Find out the terminal conditions